triple-h3lix/SNEK_SneksReckoning/README.md

 # Snek_TheReckoning
-This game is a clone of the classic game Snake, but with my own personal twist on it.
+SNEK: The Reckoning is a clone of the classic game Snake, but with my own personal twist on it.
 It was built using Python 3.4 and PyGame.
+As far as I know, the code works and the game is fully playable.

+Missing Features:
+- A real main menu
+- Top score chart
+- Multiple levels and difficulty settings

+Objective:
+Eat the apples and bring forth THE RECKONING.
+Life force from the apples will cause your snake to grow, and as your body grows, so does your blood lust.
+Beware the bombs that stand in your way, and be careful not to turn your hunger onto yourself.

+Controls:
+Arrows = (Up, Down, Left, Right)
+Escape = Quit